Resident doctors set to strike again in lead up to Christmas

 He criticised the Government for their ineffective action to “fix the job crisis” and decide a suitable pay cut which truly values resident doctors.

-Strike action for resident doctors, previously referred to as junior doctors, have been ongoing since 2023 with the most recent strike action being from the 14 to 19 November of this year.
+Strike action for resident doctors, previously referred to as junior doctors, have been ongoing since 2023 with the most recent strike action being from 14 to 19 November of this year.

-The Department for Health and Social Care reported there has been a 5.4% pay increase for 2025 to 2026.
+The Department for Health and Social Care reported there has been a 5.4% pay increase for 2025 to 2026, and doctors have received a 28.9% increase in the past three years.

 However, Wes Streeting, the Secretary of State for Health and Social Care, announced on Sky News his frustration towards the BMA and their decision to continue strike action, referring to them as “irresponsible” and “unnecessary”.

-He added: “a big reform needs to happen to the NHS.”
+He added: “A big reform needs to happen to the NHS.”

 Ultimately they agreed it was the government who was responsible for resolving these issues.